cogment/cogment-doc/docs/index.md

     -   The [**Model Registry**](./reference/cli/model-registry.md), which versions and stores trained AI models to be used by Cogment agents,
 -   The **SDKs** are used to build your Cogment app services and clients, SDKs are available in [Python](./reference/python.md) and [Javascript](./reference/javascript.md).

+### Enterprise

+[AI Redefined](https://ai-r.com) also offers an enterprise package to help customer integrate cogment faster in their environment.

+- The [**Batching**](./enterprise/batch_runner.md) module can greatly simplify the running of batches of trials with training.

 ## First steps

 Before diving right in, we recommend taking the time to read the [Core concepts](./guide/core-concepts.md) section which details the terminology we use for several critical concepts of Cogment.
 You can then proceed to read on how to [install](./reference/cli/index.md) the platform.